Darryl Stonum: 2011 suspension

 In May 2011, Stonum was suspended from the football team indefinitely for legal issues.
 Head coach Brady Hoke stated to the press that before he would let Stonum back on the team, he must "fulfill all his commitments he has to the legal system and our program."
 Stonum violated probation in a drunken-driving case and was scheduled for a January 6, 2012 probation compliance hearing.
 At the hearing for driving on a drunken-driving arrest-related revoked driver's license, he was sentenced to 10 days in jail, which he began serving immediately, marking his fourth alcohol-related offense and second prison term for drunken-driving probation violation by age 21.
 Stonum was determined to have not made any payment toward the $1950 in court fees and to have failed to attend any 12-step meetings in the prior two weeks.
 He had been on a two-year probation in the courtroom and a full-season suspension from the football team.
 Following his jail term, he was dismissed from the football team.

 Baylor University

 On July 22, Texas native Stonum announced that he was a current wide receiver for the Baylor Bears, by thanking his fans and retweeting multiple stories to that effect.
 He was expected to be granted immediate eligibility under the graduate-school exception if he enrolled in a Baylor graduate program not offered at Michigan.

+Professional career

+After going undrafted in the 2013 NFL draft, Stonum attended rookie minicamp on a tryout basis with the Kansas City Chiefs.
+He later played for the Duke City Gladiators.